 I stand out for my ability to quickly understand my clients’ issues and propose practical, tailored solutions that align with their needs.

-Philippe Charlebois is a lawyer with more than ten years of experience in Canada and the United Kingdom in energy law, construction law, and the professional services and infrastructure industries.
-He acts as a true business partner to his clients, ensuring that their legal obligations are aligned with their strategic business objectives.
-His expertise, developed through major projects within a world-renowned engineering firm, has enabled him to build a multidisciplinary and collaboration‑driven approach.
-Known for his ability to foster strong, lasting relationships, Philippe promotes value‑creating legal solutions tailored to his clients’ complex challenges.
+Philippe Charlebois is a lawyer with over ten years of experience in Canada and the United Kingdom, practicing in energy and construction law, as well as within the professional services and infrastructure sectors.
+He serves as a true business partner to his clients, ensuring alignment between their legal obligations and their strategic business objectives.
+His experience gained on large-scale projects within a globally recognized engineering firm has enabled him to develop a multidisciplinary approach grounded in collaboration and informed decision-making.

 Philippe served as Legal Counsel at AtkinsRéalis for six years, advising several divisions of the company in Canada and the United Kingdom.